ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ![](words1.png)

-Adding Soon: lowDB for filesync storage to a local json file and revised go/back for word history
+Adding Soon: some kind of server integration (node/express) for FS.

 ## Getting it Into Chrome